0mp/n0tes/freebsd.md

 ### Using your @FreeBSD email alias with Gmail.

+Of course you should start from obtaining your FreeBSD alias from the FreeBSD admins.

 1. Turn on the 2-step authentication at <https://myaccount.google.com/security/signinoptions/two-step-verification>.
 2. Go to <https://security.google.com/settings/security/apppasswords>.
 3. Log in using your Gmail account.